 Bruce Peddie is in his second season at ULM and is entering his first full season as head coach.

-Last season, he was named the program’s interim head coach on Mar.
+Peddie was named the program’s interim head coach on Mar.
 27, 2014 and he had the interim tag officially removed on May 13, 2014.
-During Peddie's interim role the Warhawks posted a 14-14 record and a 10-11 mark in league play.
+During his interim role, the Warhawks posted a 14-14 record and a 10-11 mark in league play.
 Peddie also guided the Warhawks to the Sun Belt Tournament in Mobile, Ala.